Emotional Intelligence

 Emotional Intelligence in Business

-Emotional intelligence is especially relevant in the world of business due to its impact on various aspects:
+Emotional intelligence is especially relevant in the world of business due to its impact on a variety of aspects:

 Key Takeaways